A New Gauge-Theoretic Construction of 4-Dimensional Hyperk\"ahler ALE Spaces: Proof of Theorem

 \subsection{Proof of Theorem \ref{main} Part I}

-In this subsection, we prove one direction of Theorem \ref{main} where we show the moduli space obtained by the gauge-theoretic construction contains the 4-dimensional hyperkähler ALE space given by Kronheimer's construction.
-To do this, we first explicitly identify certain solutions to the equations given previously with solutions to the equations given in Kronheimer's work and hence showing that the moduli space contains the corresponding 4-dimensional hyperkähler ALE space.
-Then by the uniqueness results, smoothness results and dimension calculations, we conclude that there cannot be any additional solutions other than the ones corresponding to the points of the 4-dimensional hyperkähler ALE space.
-Hence, we identify the moduli space with a 4-dimensional hyperkähler ALE space.
+In this subsection, we prove one direction of Theorem \ref{main} where we show the moduli space obtained by the gauge-theoretic construction contains the 4-dimensional hyperk{\"a}hler ALE space given by Kronheimer's construction.
+To do this, we first explicitly identify certain solutions to the equations given previously with solutions to the equations given in Kronheimer's work and hence show that the moduli space contains the corresponding 4-dimensional hyperk{\"a}hler ALE space.
+In the following subsection, we will show that by the uniqueness results, smoothness results and dimension calculations, there cannot be any additional solutions other than the ones corresponding to the points of the 4-dimensional hyperk{\"a}hler ALE space.
+Hence, we identify the moduli space with a 4-dimensional hyperk{\"a}hler ALE space.

 \begin{proof}[Proof of Theorem \ref{main} Part I] \begin{lem} For $\tilde{\zeta}=\zeta^*=-\zeta$, there is a map $\Phi:X_\zeta\to\X_{\tilde{\zeta}}$ which is an embedding and there is a natural choice of metric on $\X_{\tilde{\zeta}}$ such that $\Phi$ is an isometry onto its image. \end{lem} \begin{proof} We set $B=0$, then the equations reduce to the following: Now since in this case, we can think of $\Theta$ as a pair of matrices $(\alpha,\beta)$, the equations can be further rewritten as the following (here we are implictly dropping the volume $2$-form on both sides):